In this article, you’ll discover how to create engaging Instagram copy that generates interest and increases your profits.

 Writing a good caption takes time and a whole lot of trial and error.

 Write your ideas down.
-Then step away from your ideas for a moment to give your brain a break.
-When you feel refreshed, you’re more likely to produce higher quality captions than if you were to write captions on the spot.
+Then step away for a moment to give your brain a break.
+When you feel refreshed, you’re more likely to produce higher quality captions than if you were to write them on the spot.

 There’s no size fits all when it comes to a good Instagram caption.